 Trauma-informed Theology and Survivor Spirituality

-We’re excited to announce our new project for 2021, a series of resources and conversations to develop a trauma-informed theology and a survivor-centred spirituality.
+In 2021 we began a series of resources and conversations to develop a trauma-informed theology and a survivor-centred spirituality.

-Our first publication is a Christian perspective on Redemptive Justice by David and Sue Atkinson: A Gospel framework for The Church of England’s on-going conversation with survivors of church-related abuse.
+Our first publication was a Christian perspective on Redemptive Justice by David and Sue Atkinson: A Gospel framework for The Church of England’s on-going conversation with survivors of church-related abuse.
 (Click on the image to download).

 We also contributed to a paper for the Church of England National Safeguarding Team’s Learning and Development programme, that explored a Theology for Safeguarding, which you can download here.
 We’ll be building on this work in 2023 and welcome others to join us.

 In 2022 we produced a discussion paper on a possible model for Survivor Chaplaincy, which you can download here.
 Some Church of England dioceses and the National Safeguarding Team are looking to develop this service; and we are exploring a survivor-led, multi-faith chaplaincy pilot.
 Please contact us if you are interested in getting involved.

 We continue a series of round table discussions for survivors and allies on theological and faith-based abuse issues, sign up to our mailing (choosing the Faith-based Network option) and check our events page to join the conversation.

 Survivor Activists and allies all over the world get involved in LOUDfence, in solidarity with child abuse victims.
 A Loudfence involves tying LOUD (bright coloured) ribbons and messages of support in public spaces to show support to ALL victims & survivors of child abuse.
 The aim is to give survivors a voice, create awareness in the community and work to end child abuse.
 See our LOUDfence page for more info, a free pack and join in to #SmashTheSilence